What is PEACE IV?

 ||The Decade of Centenaries project explored significant anniversaries which occurred from 1918 to 2021.
 It involved delivery of workshops, shared learning, exhibitions, exchanges, study visits and community led events.

 ||This project supported minority ethnic communities, including Traveller and Roma in Belfast.
 It will develop localised solutions including intercultural events, capacity building and English language classes.

 |Transform for Change

-It will build the leadership skills of citizens, policy makers and public and statutory service providers to work collectively at addressing issues of segregation, prejudice and hate.
+It built the leadership skills of citizens, policy makers and public and statutory service providers to work collectively at addressing issues of segregation, prejudice and hate.

 - develop connections between existing communities

 - reduce isolation, division, prejudice and racism between new and host communities

 - increase engagement of marginalised communities to take part in peace building and conflict transformation activities for the long term benefit of the city